 Step 5.
 Maintain SLP Licensure and Complete Continuing Education Requirements

-In order to maintain SLP licensure, speech-language pathologists are required to obtain 30 contact hours of professional development over a 3-year period.
+In order to maintain SLP licensure, speech-language pathologists are required to obtain 20 hours of continuing education every two years in Arizona.

 Speech-Language Pathology Salary in Arizona